r-spatial/rgee/README.md

 👍� Thanks for taking the time to contribute\! 🎉👍 Please review our [Contributing Guide](CONTRIBUTING.md).

-## Share the love  ❤️
+## Share the love  ❤️❤
 Think **rgee** is useful?
-Let others discover it, by telling them in per on, via Twitter or a blog post.
+Let others discover it, by telling them in person via Twitter or a blog post.

 Using **rgee** for a paper you are writing?
 Consider citing it